Your responsibilities in relation to the purchase agreement are as follows:

 To coincide with the launch of the Home Construction Regulatory Authority (HCRA), the Addendum was updated.
 Every new purchase agreement signed on or after February 1, 2021 must attach a new version (dated October 7, 2020) of the applicable Addendum.

 There are no substantive changes, but the new Addenda do include small changes to reflect the new regulator (HCRA), such as replacing the reference to Tarion Registration Number with HCRA Licence Number.
-The new Addenda are available in PDF format here, in Word format on BuilderLink, or upon request.
+The new Addenda are available in PDF format here, or in Word format through BuilderLink.

 2. Include a Warranty Information Sheet